vatz88/Beautiful-GitHub/README.md

 Install the extension from [Chrome Store](https://chrome.google.com/webstore/detail/beautiful-github/dhbppboodcppiohhdjgdldpeemcfheen).

-You also install it on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/beautiful-github/).
+You can also install it on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/beautiful-github/).

 ## Contributing